victorjoh/valid-draughts-moves/README.md

 4. Capturing is made by jumping – a man captures by moving two consecutive steps in the same direction, jumping over a single piece (man or king) on the first step.
 Multiple opposing pieces may be captured in a single turn if this is done by successive jumps made by a single man.
-When capturing, men can jump backwards.

-5. Pieces can jump both diagonally forwards and backwards.
-And change direction between jumps.
+5. When capturing, pieces can jump both diagonally forwards and backwards.
+It is possible to change direction between jumps.
 Here's an example turn for a man:

    ![Man capture example](images/man-capture.svg "Man capture example")